martchelou/martchelou.github.io/README.md

 ## change log

+### 2024-07-26

+- change colors to black and grayscale
+- move bash command to assets/sass/index.scss (use it on terminal)

 ### 2023-04-23

 - games folder, a little index from tut's js from internet.
 All games are linked to its source.